How to Install GCC on Linux Mint 22, 21 or 20

 1. Install just the GCC package.

-2. Install the build-essential package, which encompasses GCC along with an assortment of development tools such as make, g++, and dpkg-dev.
+2. Install the build-essential package, which encompasses GCC and various development tools such as make, g++, and dpkg-dev.

 The build-essential package is handy if you plan to do development in C or C++, as it includes additional libraries and tools that are often required.